People

 B.E. in Biomedical Engineering, Southern University of Science and Technology, China, 2014-2018

-Jingyi is from Shanxi, China and is a third year PhD student.
+Jingyi is from Shanxi, China and is a fourth year PhD student.
 She focused on human knee osteoarthritis (OA) during her Masters.
-In the coming years, she will work on cartilage metabolism.

 Outside of school, Jingyi enjoys swimming, skiing and traveling.